AntonioAPDL/antonio-aguirre.github.io/other/GSoC 2025 R application.md

   - Use **Kalman filtering & smoothing** in C++ for efficient Bayesian updates in **dynamic models**.
   - Leverage **Posterior Predictive Quantile Synthesis (PPQS)** to enforce coherent quantile estimation.
   - Conduct **extensive testing** using **real-world datasets** to fine-tune efficiency and stability.

 ---

-- CHECK IT AGAIN AND MAKE SENSE.
-- WHEN TO DO THE STATIC?
-- WHEN AND HOW TO DO EVALUATION?
-CONSIDER bayesplot Package?
-- LIST ALL FEATURES OF THE MODEL AND ORGANIZE THEM HOWEVER MAKES MORE SENSE AND FOR WHICH I ALREADY HAVE CODE.

----
 ## 📆 Timeline